LangGraph runtime authorization

-The problem with LangGraph agents today
+The problem with LangGraph tool execution

 LangGraph gives agents state machines, checkpointing, and multi-agent coordination.
 But its ToolNode executes tool calls with no authorization check.
 The LLM picks a tool, the ToolNode runs it.
 In a multi-agent graph, once one agent hands work to another, there is no built-in mechanism for scoped delegation or tool-level enforcement.